“One of a handful of professional roots blues mandolinists in the world today”

-Played and recorded with folks like singer/songwriter Peter Case, blues artist Eric Bibb, harmonica legend Charlie Musselwhite, rockabilly queen Wanda Jackson, old timey legend Tom Paley, bluesman Memphis Gold, Mississippi blues queen Libby Rae Watson, T-Model Ford, Cadillac John Nolden, NYC’s Michael Powers, delta drummer Sam Carr, and blues virtuoso Bill Abel.
+He has played and recorded with folks like singer/songwriter Peter Case, blues artist Eric Bibb, harmonica legend Charlie Musselwhite, rockabilly queen Wanda Jackson, Australian Jimi Hocking, old timey legend Tom Paley, Mississippi blues queen Libby Rae Watson, bluesman Memphis Gold, T-Model Ford, Cadillac John Nolden, NYC’s Michael Powers, delta drummer Sam Carr, Irish piper Christy O’Leary, and blues virtuoso Bill Abel.

-Performed at legendary blues venues in the southern United States, like the New Daisy Theater in Memphis; Red’s Juke, Ground Zero, and the Juke Joint Festival all in Clarksdale, Mississippi; and the King Biscuit Festival in Helena, Arkansas.
+Performances at legendary blues venues in the southern United States, like the New Daisy Theater in Memphis; Red’s Juke, Ground Zero, Bukka White Blues Festival, Tommy Johnson Blues Festival, and the Juke Joint Festival all in Mississippi; and the King Biscuit Festival in Helena, Arkansas.